DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 ## Long-Term Recommendation

-While this runbook provides a working solution, **we strongly recommend upgrading to Datadog Agent v6 or v7**:
+While this runbook provides a working solution, **Datadog strongly recommends upgrading to Datadog Agent v6 or v7** to benefit from:

 - Automatic certificate management (no manual intervention needed)
 - Ongoing security updates and bug fixes
 - Improved performance and new features
 - Long-term support

 Agent v5 reached end-of-life and no longer receives updates.
-For migration guidance, visit the [Datadog documentation](https://docs.datadoghq.com/agent/).
+For migration guidance, visit the [Datadog documentation](https://docs.datadoghq.com/agent/guide/upgrade_agent_fleet_automation).

 ## Support